Neon021/IAmFurkan.github.io/README.md

-# This is the source code of the [Blog page made in .NET5 w/ ASP.NET CORE MVC](https://github.com/Neon021/MyBlog)
+# This is the source code of the [Blog page made in .NET 7.0 w/ ASP.NET MVC](https://github.com/Neon021/MyBlog)

 - [Overview](#overview)